 Over the next few years, televisions became more popular in the home.
-By the 1960s the majority were no longer housed in the bulky wooden cabinet shown in the photo and the screens had become slightly larger.
+By the 1960s the majority were no longer housed in such bulky cabinets, and screens had become slightly larger.
 However, everything else that follows on this page still accurately describes them.
-They were a far cry from modern televisions: no colour, very poor resolution, tendencies for the picture to continually move up or down, no remote controllers and frequently breaking down.
+They were a far cry from modern televisions: no colour, very poor resolution, tendencies for the picture to continually drift up or down, no remote controllers and frequently breaking down.
 There was a control that viewers could twist to bring the drifting movement back to normal, but it had to be used too often for comfort.

 To get the best picture quality from these old televisions, the position of the aerial was crucial.
 Aerials on rooftops were the norm, and often residential roads had a 'roofscape' of H-shaped aerials all along the road.
 I wish there was a picture to show you.

 The television controls